-The change to the Regulation of the Board of Directors requires the same quorum as for any decision by the Board of Directors: 50.01%, but it should be approved by resolution adopted by a simple majority of the Members of the Board of Directors, provided that there is also a favourable vote by the majority of the independent directors: 50,01%
+The change to the Regulation of the Board of Directors requires a resolution adopted by a simple majority of the members of the Board of Directors, provided that there is also a favourable vote by the majority of the independent directors.

-C.1.24 Indicate whether there are specific requirements other than those relating to directors, to be appointed chairman of the board of directors.
+C.1.24 Indicate whether there are specific requirements other than those relating to directors, to be appointed Chairperson of the board of directors.